alejomartinez8/kubernetes-example/README.md

 * Install `kubectl`, allows you to run commands against Kubernetes clusters.
 * Install `minikube`, tool that lets you run Kubernetes locally.

-# Imperative use
+## Run
+>
 > minikube
 >
-To initialize a Virtual Machine with Kubernetes you can use some of this alternatives:
+To initialize `minikube` you need a Virtual Machine with Kubernetes to emulate a Cluster, so you can use some of this alternatives:
 - `minikube start --driver=docker` (require Docker)
-- `minikube start --driver= virtualbox` (require virtualbox)
+- `minikube start --driver=virtualbox` (require virtualbox)
 - `minikube start` (using default with docker)

 To check if it's working